Current courses:

 Students interested in the possibility of graduate school in international affairs should consider:

 Students should always feel free to meet with me individually or in groups.
-Schedule a meeting with me using my appointment calendar.
-Some time slots are for in-person meetings on campus, while others are for meetings by videoconference.
+Schedule a meeting with me by sending me a polite email.
+We can meet in-person or by videoconference.
 If you want to meet with me during a time that I don’t have hours posted (e.g. summer or a break) it’s okay to email me to ask.

 Feel free to email me at crector@marymount.edu with questions.